LautaroMartVillalba/L-Boot-API/README.md

 #### Security
 On first instance in class level will use `@PreAuthorize` with all roles how has authorized access (Admin, Developer and CorrespondingUserRole).
 In inidividual methods how needs an authorization change will use `@PreAuthorize` to overwrite the authorized roles.
 #### Methods
-When a method will called the method result will be stored in a variable; using an if() to return a correct ResponseEntity ONLY if the result is true/correct.
+When a method will call the method result will be stored in a variable; using an if() to return a correct ResponseEntity ONLY if the result is true/correct.
 Else the method will return an empty RresponseEntity.
 ```java
 @RestController
 @AllArgsConstructor